Understanding Crypto Loans: The Ultimate Guide [in 2025]

 See what you could borrow with this Loan Calculator.

-Conversely, if the value of your collateral increases significantly, some platforms might allow you to withdraw excess collateral or increase your loan amount.
+If the value rises: Some platforms allow you to withdraw excess collateral or increase your loan.

 Monthly Payment Calculation:

-You make monthly payments of $1,800.
-Upon fully repaying the loan, your 1 BTC is returned.
-If BTC’s value had dropped and you failed to deposit additional collateral, the platform could have liquidated part or all of your BTC to cover the loan.
+You would make monthly payments of $4,500.
+Upon fully repaying the loan, your 1 BTC would be returned.
+If BTC’s value dropped significantly and you failed to provide additional collateral, the platform could liquidate part or all of your BTC to cover the loan.

 Types of Crypto Loans, Explained